Killdakitty/kit-app/README.md

 # Introduction
 This project is used to find kitchen recipes,users can create their login and upload their kitchen recipes, it can find recipes by filtering.
+It is inspired from my love of cooking and messinessed in organization so i want to create a site where you can organize your recipes.

 # Technologies Used:
+vscode